 The Registration Service website will have details from early August and mid December regarding orientations.
 Details for orientation and student card collection for our fulltime undergraduate new students is available here If the information is not posted online and you have not received any information by post, email or text, please contact the School Administrator of the School you are going to be attending.

 A list of schools is available here

 For students who commence in September, 1st year inductions take place during the second week in September.

-Before attending student orientation, applicants should register with DIT and pay their fees online.
+Before attending student orientation, applicants should register with TU Dublin and pay their fees online.

 Make sure you register on your programme so you get access to the services you need.
 If you are unable to attend the first week of term please inform the School Administrator.